TheRealBarenziah/tfaker.js/README.md

 var tfaker = require("tfaker");   // with npm (tfaker is in node_modules)
 ```
 ## EZ Tweaks :
-Files in `./content` contains the arrays that most methods randomize.
-To add your own content, just edit the array named after the method.
+Each file in `./content` is named after the method calling it, and is basically an array of content.
+To customize any of these methods, just drop your stuff into the array, respecting its format.

 # Methods :
 ### Targaryen :